aditi9402/DesignInk-Tees/README.md

 Features:
 * Stunning 3D models and geometries with various lights.
-* Made my code reusable and scalable using Higher Order Components (HOCs) and other industry-standard best practices
+* Made the code reusable and scalable using Higher Order Components (HOCs) and other industry-standard best practices
 * Added custom color and file support.
 * Images can be generated and used through DALLE AI.
-* You can download the resulting t-shirt model image.
+* The resulting t-shirt model image can be downloaded.
 * Ensures responsiveness across all devices.
 * Improved site's performance.